-They found architect Dan Phillips and project manager Guy Cobcroft from Refresh independently through word of mouth.
+They found architect Dan Phillips and a project manager from Refresh Renovations independently through word of mouth.
 Prior to contacting either, they had talked to a number of other architects and builders.
 “We had an immediate rapport with these guys.
-Dan was free with his ideas, he started sketching right from the get go and Guy immediately understood us and was on the same page as us.
+Dan was free with his ideas, he started sketching right from the get go and Refresh immediately understood us and was on the same page as us.
 I like people who will work with me as a team.”

 After concepts and 3D elevations were reviewed the couple went straight to getting plans done.
 They admit that sometimes they have been a little hasty.
 “If I was to do this again I would get complete 3D visuals done just to see how everything sits over the entire site.”
 The plans see a new room added to form a U shape at the rear of the house mirroring the kitchen area.
 Between them will sit a giant all-weather deck with a louver-tech roof, poised to catch all day sun and stepped down to an existing swimming pool.

-Being within a seagull’s squawk of the Waitemata the couple wanted the interior to reference the water.
+The couple wanted the interior to reference the water, a decision based on their nearby landscape.
 They are opting for a contemporary ‘American coastal’ feel throughout.
 “We didn’t want ultra modern or to turn back the clock.
 But we love weatherboards, the wood floors and rounded mouldings.”
 The old wooden windows will be changed out for aluminium to match the new sliders that will access the deck.

 Essentially though, the owners’ main goal was to be able to refurbish in compliance with the building code but without having to go through costly resource consents.
 As the house is situated in the middle of a large section there were no issues around height to boundary restrictions.

 In retrospect the client admits that if he renovated again he would never rush from completed plans straight into building.
-“I’ve learnt that you need to sit with the drawings and really evaluate the details.”
-Guy believes: “Talking to clients about their plans from the outset is crucial.
+“I’ve learnt that you need to sit with the drawings and really evaluate the details.”, says one of the renovation builders .
+“Talking to clients about their plans from the outset is crucial.
 There are a number of points to consider and this is often the time to decide how far you want to go with the renovations.
 Making changes once the building process has begun can be costly as it can mean redrawing plans, re-engineering and seeking council sign off.”

 Calling a site meeting at the start of a project ensures the clients, tradesmen, engineers and architect “are moving in the same direction”.
 It is a good time to check that the mechanics of the plan will work.
 Inaccurate plans will inevitably incur costs, if nothing else then through lost time.
 “This is when you decide on how to manage any costs arising from unforeseen issues.”
 Also simple decisions like using a machine-digger versus manual spadework can shrink project time.
-“More and more,” says Guy, “we are using specialist contractors on bigger jobs for quicker, cost-effective builds.”
+“More and more,” says one of our renovation builders, “we are using specialist contractors on bigger jobs for quicker, cost-effective builds.”